-Access to credit remains tight by historical standards, especially for lower FICO borrowers.
-The median FICO for current purchase loans is about 12 points higher than the pre-housing crisis level of around 722.
-The 10th percentile, which represents the lower bound of creditworthiness to qualify for a mortgage, was 644 in October 2022, which is still high compared to low-600s pre-bubble.
+Access to credit remains tight by historical standards, but it has loosened marginally for lower FICO borrowers.
+The higher rate environment has coincided with a drop in FICOs and rise in DTIs.
+The median FICO for current purchase loans is about 11 points higher than the pre-housing crisis level of around 722.
+The 10th percentile, which represents the lower bound of creditworthiness to qualify for a mortgage, was 644 in December 2022, which is still high compared to low-600s pre-bubble.
 The median LTV at origination of 95 percent also remains high, reflecting the rise of FHA and VA lending.
-Origination DTIs trended lower over the course of 2020 and early 2021, reflecting the sharp decline in mortgage rates; this has reversed, with a concurrent rise in DTIs.
+Origination DTIs trended modestly lower over the course of 2020 and early 2021, reflecting the sharp decline in mortgage rates; this has reversed, with a concurrent rise in DTIs.